MajorZiploc/sticker_book_moments/README.md

 ### general

-- make choose_char characters unlockable by completing the game 1 time each - only have the first character usable in the beginning
+- MVP: mainly need on screen buttons for button qte events for mobile - OSHelper.is_mobile() will help here

-- diff ui flavors for controller vs keyboard and mouse vs mobile - OSHelper.is_mobile() will help here - mainly need on screen buttons for button qte events for mobile
+- diff ui flavors for controller vs keyboard and mouse vs mobile
 - add music and sound effects
 - update settings page with sliders for music and sound effects